adwitiyashukla/stockrank/README.md

 The part that took the most thought was survivorship bias.
 If I take today's S&P 500 list and run it back sixteen years, I am secretly telling the backtest which companies survived.
 Every one of those firms made it.
 The failures are missing, so returns look better than they were.

 To deal with this I rebuilt the index membership historically.
 I scraped the current constituents from Wikipedia, then scraped the table of additions and removals, then walked backwards through those changes undoing them one by one.
-That turned 503 current members into **813 distinct historical members**, including names like Alcoa, Aetna and Monsanto that are long gone from the index.
+That turned 503 current members into 813 distinct historical members, including names like Alcoa, Aetna and Monsanto that are long gone from the index.

 I could only price 647 of those 813, which is 79.6% coverage, because Yahoo drops most delisted and acquired tickers.
 So some bias remains and I report the exact coverage number on every run rather than hiding it.
 That felt more useful than pretending the problem was solved.